gerstej9/city_explorer_api/README.md

 **Version**: 1.0.2

 ## Overview
 The City Explorer is a web page that allows the user to input a city and in turn receive geographic information such as a map and latitude and longitude.
-The explorer app also returns weather data and restaurants information for the location
+The explorer app also returns weather data, hiking trail data, and restaurant information for the location

 ## Getting Started
 To get this app running one must create a backend platform that will intake a city search query and return the above specified information